-Within Finance & Investment the largest capital commitment relates to works at Sudbourne School.
-Somerlyton Road works are the largest capital commitment within Sustainable Growth & Opportunity.
+The largest capital commitments within Resident Services (GF) are for Lambeth Archives, the new build of an Adult Day Centre, Sudbourne School and a Waste and Cleansing Fleet Replacement programme.
+Somerleyton Road works are the largest capital commitment within Sustainable Growth & Opportunity.
 The HRA includes LHS works and expenditure relating to Fire Risk Assessment works.